 108. Academic Performance

-For many, the key to a memorable academic experience is finding that balance between social life and academic performance.
+For many, the key to a memorable academic experience is finding a balance between social life and academic performance.
 If you are a student in need of an extra push to excel in your studies, meditation is the answer.
-When you incorporate meditation in your daily routine, understanding and assimilating information becomes much easier.
+When you incorporate meditation into your daily routine, understanding and assimilating information becomes much easier.
 Many studies have revealed an increase in academic performance in meditating students.

 109. Better Communication

 Communication, especially at work, is no piece of cake.
 We rush to finding solutions without really listening to others or our own ideas.
 Meditation stops this habit and helps us to sense, feel and share our ideas with clarity.

 110. Negotiation Expertise